RishiPratap/Deep_Detection_and_Analysis/README.md

 `model.h5`

 ## HOW TO RUN THE APP:
-1. Create a data folder inside the /dl-model directory and within data folder create `real` and `fake` folders.
+1. Create a `data` folder inside the /dl-model directory and within the `data` folder create `real` and `fake` folders.
 Then put the real and fake images in their respective folders.

 2. Run the main.py file inside the /dl-model directory to train the model.
 Then run the main.py file in the root directory to run the app.